 - Major non-government employers in Des Moines include Wells Fargo & Company, UnityPoint Health Partners, Nationwide insurance, John Deere companies, Cortiva Agriscience, Pella Corporation, MidAmerican Energy Company, Tyson Fresh Meats, and Drake University.

 - Mercy College of Health Sciences, Grand View University, and Drake University all have their main campuses in Des Moines.

-- More than 93% of the residents in the Des Moines metro area are high school graduates or higher, and nearly 39% hold a Bachelor’s or post-graduate degree.
+- More than 93% of the residents in the Des Moines metro area are high school graduates or higher, and 37% hold a bachelor’s or post-graduate degree.

 - Des Moines is located only a few hours by car from Minneapolis, Chicago, St. Louis, Kansas City, and Omaha, Nebraska.

 - Located at the crossroads of Interstates 80 and 35, Des Moines is a prime location for logistics, warehouse, and distribution facilities.

 - Des Moines International Airport (DSM) provided service to nearly 3 million people last year with non-stop flights to cities such as Atlanta, Phoenix, Denver, Washington D.C., Dallas, Los Angeles, and New York.

 Des Moines is still a more affordable market to invest in compared to many parts of the country, which is why the real estate market in Des Moines is surging.
 According to the National Association of Realtors (NAR), the Des Moines metropolitan area is one of the top 10 markets in a post-Covid environment for 2021-2022.